AVS-Memer/Calulator/README.md

 # Calulator
-You input the type of calculation you want (n/p)
+You input the type of calculation you want (n / p)
 # n
 numeric calculation
 # p